Rich Text Editor / Document Model / Blocks / Tables

 The above line of code results in the following table:

-It is safe to specify values larger than the actual column / row count in the table.
-The used values of the RowSpan and ColSpan properties will be clamped to the number of rows / columns present in the table.
-This allows you to create row / column master cells that occupy the full number of rows / columns in the table.
-In the example above this feature is used to create master cells that span any columns / rows added additionally to the table.
+You can safely specify values larger than the actual number of columns or rows in the table.
+The RowSpan and ColSpan properties will automatically adjust to fit the number of rows or columns available.
+This feature allows you to create master cells that span the entire number of rows or columns in the table.
+In the example above, this capability is used to create master cells that extend across any additional columns or rows added to the table.

 Cell Vertical Alignment

-By default all cells have top alignment, meaning that content is layout starting from the top of the cells downwards.
+By default all cells have top alignment, meaning that cell content is laid out starting from the top of the cell downwards.
 In some cases, this is not the desired behavior.
 For example, consider the following table:

-Notice that the "Model" text is displayed somewhat detached from the list of models that follow.
-In such cases you can consider to alter the cell VerticalAlignment property.
+Notice that the "Model" text is displayed somewhat detached from the list of car models that follow.
+In such cases, you can consider altering the cell VerticalAlignment property.
 The following table lists the available options:

 ENVAlign Description

-Top The content of the cell is layout from the top of the cell.
-This is the default
+Top The content of the cell is laid out from the top of the cell.
+This is the default.

 Center